LibraStack/UnityMvvmToolkit/README.md

 - Provides a base implementation for `INotifyPropertyChanged`, exposing the `PropertyChanged` events
 - Provides a series of `Set` methods that can be used to easily set property values from types inheriting from `ViewModel`, and to automatically raise the appropriate events

+> **Note:** In case your viewmodel doesn't have a parameterless constructor, you need to override the `GetBindingContext` method on the view.

 #### Simple property

 Here's an example of how to implement notification support to a custom property: